cuneyterem8/cuneyterem8/README.md

 <img src="https://github.com/cuneyterem8/uni_bonn_background/blob/main/diplomas/uni_bilkent.jpg">

-The [Bilkent University](https://en.wikipedia.org/wiki/Bilkent_University) is one of the top 5 research-based universities in Turkey.
+The [Bilkent University](https://en.wikipedia.org/wiki/Bilkent_University) is one of the top 5 research-based universities in Turkey, and it is located in Ankara.
 The THE/QS rankings are 500 in the world in 2018 to 2023.

 <img src="https://github.com/cuneyterem8/uni_bonn_background/blob/main/diplomas/bilkent_diploma.JPEG">